Spacefreak18/simshmbridge/README.md

 ### One last overview?

 + *shm - creates memory mapped files in unixspace
-+ *bridge.exe - method 1, opens memory mapped file in windows space ahead of game, backed by unix, so we can have access.
++ *bridge.exe - opens memory mapped file in windows space ahead of game, backed by unix, so we can have access.
-+ *handle.exe - method 2, opens memory mapped file in windows space after the game, forwards the handle to the memory mapped file(s) to helper process 2
-+ *handle - method 2, process 2, writes from the received file descriptor from windows space, into the corresponding memory mapped file in unix space.

 (the asterisk here is a place holder for the corresponding supported sim, one of "ac", "pcars2", "rf2")